swizzin/swizzin/README.md

 [website](https://swizzin.ltd) \| [docs](https://swizzin.ltd/getting-started) \| [discord](https://discord.gg/bDFqAUF)

-Please use Discord for all community functions, [feathub](https://feathub.com/liaralabs/swizzin) for feature requests and leave issues for actual issues.
+Please use [Discord](https://discord.gg/bDFqAUF) for all community functions, and [GitHub discussions](https://github.com/swizzin/swizzin/discussions) for feature requests and to raise issues.

 ## What is swizzin?
 Swizzin is a light, modular seedbox solution that can be installed on Debian 10/11 or Ubuntu 20.04/22.04.
 The QuickBox package repo has been ported over for your installing pleasure, including the panel -- if you so choose!